-When the City Council decided to close Bridgeland Place, CHC provided support to assist residents of the 210-unit complex to relocate within CHC or to other homes.
+When City Council approved the closure of Bridgeland Place, CHC provided support to assist residents of the 210-unit complex to relocate within CHC or to other homes.

 BRIDGELAND PLACE

 In March 2021, Calgary City Council approved closure of the 210-unit Bridgeland Place on the recommendation of City Administration and Calgary Housing Company, which manages the affordable housing complex.
 Continued operation of the building was not viable due to significant operating challenges including heating issues and interruptions in the water supply.
 The building, constructed in 1971, required renovations that would be difficult to do without significant impact to residents.